floragunncom/search-guard-docs/_content/_docs_signals/transformations_transformations.md

 Transformations can also be used with actions.
 Each action can define it's own chain of `check`s, including transformation.

-The next example runs a transformation that extract the hits from an Elasticsearch result set prior to writing it back to another Elasticsearch index via an [Index Action](actions_index.md).
+The next example runs a transformation that extracts the hits from an Elasticsearch result set prior to writing it back to another Elasticsearch index via an [Index Action](actions_index.md).

 ```
 {